alephao/alephao.github.io/_posts/2020-05-11-how-to-automate-app-store-screenshots-with-swift-snapshot-testing.md

 ### Adding the Snapshot Library

 We have our test target ready, now let's add the swift-snapshot-testing library.
-I'll be using Swift Package Manager in this tutorial.
+We will be using Swift Package Manager in this tutorial.

 1. Select **File ▸ Swift Packages ▸ Add Package Dependency..**.
-1. Paste this url in the textfield `https://github.com/pointfreeco/swift-snapshot-testing.git`.
+1. Paste this URL in the textfield: `https://github.com/pointfreeco/swift-snapshot-testing.git`.
 1. Click **Next** twice.
 1. Select the **AppStoreScreenshots** target.
 1. Click **Finish**.